Chandhanaks/tink-her-hack-temp/README.md

 [https://serene-peony-0bd839.netlify.app/]

 ### Project Description
-[Hersafe is a brower-based safety platform that allows users to save emergency,share live location via whatsapp web with a single SOS button and use a fake call feature for personal safety]
+[Hersafe is a brower-based safety platform that allows users to save emergency contacts,share live location  with a single SOS button, a fake call feature for personal safety and use a moodmood tracker]

 ### The Problem statement
 [Women often face safety issues while travelling alone and need quick way to alert trusted contacts in emergency ]

 ### The Solution
 [HerSafe solves this by:
-Saving multiple emergency contacts with country code Sending live location instantly via WhatsApp Web Providing a fake call to create an emergency exit]
+Saving multiple emergency contacts, sharing live location instantly,fake call feature, mood tracker, daily affirmations popup for confidence building]
 ---

 ## Technical Details